 As long as we get your medical form well before your assigned departure date do not worry if there is a delay.

 Yes it must.
-All Camp America participants must submit a completed medical form from their GP prior to their departure.
+All Camp America participants must submit a completed medical form from their doctor prior to their departure.
 We know that there is an extra cost and I am sorry to say that there is nothing Camp America can do about this.

 Your pocket money rate is determined by: